-33.6.3 If a coach is dismissed, they must leave the coaching area.
-In this case, the match continues from the point where the Main Referee stopped the game.

-33.6.4 If the coach refuses to leave the coaching area, the Main Referee can end the match with a score of 12-0 in each set won, in favour of the opponent team.
+- If a coach is dismissed, they must also leave the coaching area.
+In this case, the match continues from the point where the Main Referee stopped the game. - If a coach refuses to leave the coaching area, the Main Referee can end the match with a score of 12-0 in each set won, in favor of the opponent team.